alecpow/country-of-clubs-statistics/README.md

 - Counts and eligibility decisions describe the database at the snapshot date and may change as records are updated.
 - The published aggregates should not be interpreted as a census of every golf or country club.

-## License

-No license has been selected inside this package.
-Select the intended license when creating the repository record and update this README before publication.
-The license determines how others may reuse the aggregate statistics.

 ## Contact and methodology

 Research producer: Country of Clubs